st998814/MS-Powerstate/README.md

 # MS-Powerstate data analytics

-This open source side project is for checking Windows OS system automatically.
+### The open source project for checking Windows OS system automatically.

-Microsoft Windows platform can check power state details such as status(sleep,power-off,hibernation) , duration time and SW/HW drip...etc.
+Microsoft Windows platform can check power state details such as status (sleep, power-off, hibernation), duration time, SW/HW drip...etc.

-Although  we can invetsigate issue from MS sleep-study report , making this task automatically can deal with multiple device simultaneously aand effortlessly.
+Although we can investigate issues from MS sleep-study reports, this task can automatically deal with multiple devices simultaneously and effortlessly.

-Failing criteria depand on different inspection standards,or you can refer failing creteria.xls.
+Failing criteria depend on different inspection standards, or you can refer to failing creteria.xls.